 Moreover, in the framework of the Year of Cultural Exchanges between Greece and China and following the exhibition CHINESE XIEYI: Masterpieces from the National Art Museum of China (NAMOC) presented at EMST in 2017, an exhibition enititled At the Beginning Was the Word.
 Concepts – Images – Script with works of EMST permanent collection took place at NAMOC in Beijing, from November 2018 to January 2019.

-The pivotal moment for EMST in continuing its dynamic development was the approval of a €3,000,000 grant by the Stavros Niarchos Foundation in July of 2018.
-The funds allow the Museum to undertake the work needed to realize its core strategic goal of full operations, with the equipment and implementation of the approved plans for the installation of its permanent collection on the three top floors, the operation of the media lounge, and the completion of the screening and conference room, the library, the archives, the roof terrace and other areas.
-During the same time, the public tender for the operation of the café and restaurant will also have been completed.
+The pivotal moment for EMST in continuing its dynamic development was the approval of a €3,000,000 grant by the Stavros Niarchos Foundation in July of 2018, which allows the Museum to undertake the work needed to realize its core strategic goal of full operations.
+The donation includes the equipment and implementation of the approved plans for the installation of the Museum’s permanent collection on the three top floors and the completion of the open and closed screening rooms, the conference room, the library, the conservation laboratory, the media lounge and other areas.

 Infographic: Panos Konstantopoulos